FAQs

 Certainly, aḥādīth are part of that cultural narrative called Islam.
 If you want to know why that is so, ask the people who represent that narrative and then see if their answers make sense to you.

 The Qur’an itself says that it is from God and complete and preserved.
-I accept that, and then move forward on that basis.
+I accepted that as a working hypothesis and proceeded on that basis.

 This question is based on an assumed conclusion, namely, that ṣalāt means prayer.
 But “prayer” is, in the hands of the Traditionalist, a moving target, changing its value depending on what he needs it to mean in a particular circumstance.